MFernstrom/asva-js-password-package/README.md

 ## Use

-Pass it a string and get back a map.
+Pass a string to check and get back a map.

 ```
 const passwordCheck = require('@marcusfernstrom/asva-password')